LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

  [b'6.159866']]
 ```

-Try to compare this output with the output of the `tensorflow` version to see how much the error is.
+Try to compare this output with the output of the `TensorFlow` version to see how much the error is.

 #### Comparison and Evaluation 1

-Here is the tutorial, you can get both the predicted value and weight value of `tensorflow` version and `rosetta` version.
+Here is the tutorial, you can get both the predicted value and weight value of `TensorFlow` version and `Rosetta` version.

 For models with few parameters, (the error in the previous section) can be barely recognized at the first sight, but if there are many parameters and the dataset is very large, then auxiliary tools are needed.

 We only list the final comparison results here.
 For details, refer to `Comparison and Evaluation 2`.

-Below is a comparison of the evaluation result of `tensorflow` and `rosetta`.
+Below is a comparison of the evaluation result of `TensorFlow` and `Rosetta`.

 TensorFlow: